 The response of many has been to put “God in the Dock” and accuse Him of lacking compassion, kindness, benevolence, charity and agape love toward men and women who, by genetic serendipity, have homosexual inclinations.
 Others believe the love of God always dominates His attributes of being, wisdom, power, holiness, justice, goodness and truth so that He will never forsake His children regardless of their inclinations.
 Multitudes of LGBT believe Jesus has already interceded on their behalf.
 He has allowed them to be filled with the Holy Spirit and He is not critical of their sexual orientation.
 Several Protestant Denominations do not label homosexual practice as sin.
 They marry homosexual couples in the church, readily accept homosexuals as church members and freely ordain practicing homosexuals into the pastoral ministry.

-As with most things in this life, you must make your own decision!
+As with most things in this life, you must accept the responsibility your own decision!